TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/pru_io/pru_guide_intro.md

   \image html ICSSG_block_diagram.png "PRU-ICSSG Sub-System Block Diagram"

 Refer to latest AM64x TRM (Technical Reference Manual) for complete details.
 (Can be found here: <https://www.ti.com/product/AM6442>)

 \endcond

+\cond SOC_AM263X || SOC_AM263PX
+## PRU_ICSSM Subsystem

+The Programmable Real-Time Unit Subsystem and Industrial Communication Subsystem (PRU_ICSSM) consists of:
+* Two 32-bit load/store RISC CPU cores — Programmable Real-Time Units (PRU0 and PRU1)
+* Data RAMs per PRU core
+* Instruction RAMs per PRU
+* Shared RAM
+* Peripheral modules: UART0, ECAP0, MDIO, IEP0 and IEP1
+* Interrupt controller (INTC) per ICSS subsystem

+The programmable nature of the PRU cores, along with their access to pins, events and all device resources, provides flexibility in implementing fast real-time responses, specialized data handling operations, custom peripheral interfaces, and in offloading tasks from the other processor cores of the device.
+The PRU cores are programmed with a small, deterministic instruction set.
+Each PRU can operate independently or in coordination with each other and can also work in coordination with the device-level host CPU.
+This interaction between processors is determined by the nature of the firmware loaded into the PRU’s instruction memory.

+  \imageStyle{ICSSM_block_diagram.png,width:85%}
+  \image html ICSSM_block_diagram.png "PRU-ICSSM Sub-System Block Diagram"

+Refer to latest AM263x TRM (Technical Reference Manual) for complete details.
+(Can be found here: <https://www.ti.com/product/AM2634-Q1>)

+\endcond